wwarthen/RomWBW/Source/Doc/SystemGuide.md

 | MID_FD111     | 9      | 8" 1.11M Floppy                            |
 | MID_HD1K      | 10     | Hard Disk (LBA) w/ 1024 directory entries  |

+**NOTE**: HBIOS does not actually differentiate between MID_HD512 and MID_HD1K.
+The use of these two formats is determined by the use of a partition table on the media and is implemented by the operating system itself.
+HBIOS treats all hard disks as raw sectors.
+See [Function 0x18 -- Disk Media (DIOMEDIA)] for more information on the Media ID byte returned.

 HBIOS supports both Cylinder/Head/Sector (CHS) and Logical Block Addresses (CHS) when locating a sector for I/O (see DIOSEEK function).
 For devices that are natively CHS (e.g., floppy disk), the HBIOS driver can convert LBA values to CHS values according to the geometry of the current media.
 For devices that are natively LBA (e.g., hard disk), the HBIOS driver simulates CHS using a fictitious geometry provided by the driver (typically 16 sectors per track and 16 heads per cylinder).

 ### Function 0x10 -- Disk Status (DIOSTATUS)